DanielMFernandes/CCNA_Course_Notes/Course_Notes/OSPF_Part3.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/51d7d486-a810-4a69-8be2-804f667fca03)

 - ENABLED on **SERIAL** INTERFACES using the **PPP** and **HDLC** encapsulations, by DEFAULT
-- ROUTERS dynamically discover neighbors by SENDING / LISTENING for OSPF “Hello” messages using the multicast address 224.0.0.5
+- ROUTERS dynamically discover neighbors by SENDING and LISTENING for OSPF “Hello” messages using the multicast address 224.0.0.5
 - A DR and BDR are NOT elected
 - These ENCAPSULATIONS are used for “Point-To-Point” connections
     - Therefore, there is no point in electing  a DR and DBR
     - The TWO ROUTERS will form a FULL ADJACENCY with each other

 ---

-(ASIDE)

 SERIAL INTERFACES